 Alaska, along with Delaware, New Hampshire, Montana, and Oregon, is one of five states with no state sales tax.
 Therefore, if you are selling goods or products over the Internet to customers located in Alaska, sales tax for your Alaska customers should be a non-issue under current law.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical-presence rule is that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

-However, because Alaska has no state sales tax, these rules are not relevant to sales you make to Alaska customers.
+Because Alaska has no state sales tax, these rules are not relevant to sales you make to Alaska customers.